mui/material-ui/docs/data/base/components/tabs/tabs.md

 ### Vertical

-To set the tabs orientation to vertical, use the orientation="vertical" on the TabsUnstyled component.
-Keyboard navigation (e.g. arrow keys) will adapt automatically to the used orientation.
+To adapt keyboard navigation (e.g. arrow keys) to use a vertical orientation, set orientation="vertical" on the `TabsUnstyled` component.

 {{"demo": "UnstyledTabsVertical.js"}}